FirebaseExtended/reactfire/docs/quickstart-concurrent-mode.md

-# Getting Started with ReactFire
+# Getting Started with ReactFire + React [Concurrent Mode](https://reactjs.org/docs/concurrent-mode-intro.html)

+> ⚠️ This quickstart relies on ReactFire's concurrent mode features.
+We'd love PRs that add samples that work with stable builds of React!

 ⚛ + 🔥 = 🌯